Tens of thousands flee vast cyclone bearing down on India

 Paradip stopped cargo operations on Friday, port chairman Sudhanshu Shekhara Mishra told Reuters.
 He said all vessels were ordered to leave the port, which handles coal, crude oil and iron ore.
 An oil tanker holding about 2 million barrels of oil, worth some $220 million, was among those moved, an oil company source said.

-India's largest gas field - the Reliance Industries-operated D6 natural gas block - lies in the Cauvery Basin further down the east coast.
+India's largest gas field - the Reliance Industries (RELI.NS)-operated D6 natural gas block - lies in the Cauvery Basin further down the east coast.
 The company said it was not expecting to be hit.

 Katrina hit the U.S. Gulf coast on August 29, killing about 1,800 people, including many in New Orleans where levees failed to hold back storm surges.